Can you believe this is our sixth and final set of Seven Wonders of the World reading comprehension units?

 Each of the seven lessons is followed by reading comprehension questions you can have your students answer aloud or in a notebook.
 Optional vocabulary words help round out this unit that combines language arts and history in a fun way.
 You can even mix in some geography if you keep a map or globe nearby during your study!

-There are multiple ways that you can use our free reading comprehension printables aside from reading and answering questions.
+There are multiple ways that you can use our reading comprehension printables aside from reading and answering questions.
 Here are some ideas:

 - Create a notebook for your reading comprehension units & make each new one that comes out a new “section”

 - Use written narration to write what you learned